- Understand the origins of bilirubin in the plasma, and the need to excrete this substance

 Bilirubin derives from two main sources.
 The majority (80%) of the bilirubin formed in the body comes from the heme released from senescent red blood cells.
 The remainder originates from various heme-containing proteins found in other tissues, notably the liver and muscles.

 Bilirubin is produced by a two-stage reaction that occurs in cells of the reticuloendothelial system, including phagocytes, the Kupffer cells of the liver, and cells in the spleen and bone marrow.
 Heme is taken up into these cells and acted on by the enzyme heme oxygenase, liberating the chelated iron from the heme structure and releasing an equimolar amount of carbon monoxide, which is excreted via the lungs.
 The reaction yields a green pigment known as biliverdin (Figure 13–1).
 Biliverdin is then acted on by the enzyme biliverdin reductase, again releasing a molecule of carbon monoxide and producing the yellow bilirubin.
-Although it contains ...
+Although ...